 I think most people underestimate what it takes to turn an idea into a real business.
 I know, because I get a lot of pitches about the latest and greatest rideshare companies to hit the scene but, more often than not, they’re more of an idea than an actual company.
 Turning an idea into a business is where the real challenge begins.

-I can’t tell you how many people have e-mailed me about their cool new company that is going to put Uber out of business.
-But when I go to their website and Google their name, all I see is a landing page.
-Putting a landing page up is not the same thing as starting a company.
+I can’t tell you how many people have e-mailed me about their cool new company that will put Uber out of business.
+But when I go to their website and Google their name, I see a landing page.
+Putting a landing page up is not the same as starting a company.

 So let’s say you agree with my line of thinking and you’re ready to start the next Uber competitor – how would you do it?

 Define Your Niche

 Now that the rideshare market is more than a few years old, it wouldn’t make a lot of sense to create a company exactly like Uber and try to compete with them.
 If you have nothing to differentiate yourself by, there’s no reason for customers or drivers to use your service.

 But when companies like Uber get big and bloated, it often creates opportunities for faster, more agile start-ups.
 Uber prioritizes growth above all else, which means the company will have to reallocate resources away from anything that isn’t central to the current mission.